zijiren233/cargo-cross/README.md

 ### Linux (GNU libc - dynamic by default)

 GNU libc targets produce **dynamically linked binaries by default**.
-Use `static-crt: true` to enable static linking.
+Use `crt-static: true` to enable static linking.

+**Glibc version**: By default, glibc 2.28 is used.
+You can specify a different version (2.28-2.42) using the `glibc-version` parameter for better compatibility with specific Linux distributions.

 - `i586-unknown-linux-gnu` - Linux i586
 - `i686-unknown-linux-gnu` - Linux i686